Shaddadi/veritex/README.md

 </p>
 <p align="center"> Figure: An overview of Veritex architecture.</p>

-## Install
+## Installation and System Requirements

-Clone this repository to your local machine.
+Clone this repository to your local machine, which we assume has 32GB RAM or more, and where the artifact is executable through Docker on most common host operating systems (Linux/Ubuntu and Windows 11 have been tested).

 ```bash
 git clone https://github.com/Shaddadi/veritex.git
 cd veritex
 ```

-### Option 1: docker installing as a User (recommend for CAV'22 artifact)
+### Option 1: docker installing as a User (recommended for CAV'22 artifact evaluation)

-1. Build the image from the dockerfile.
+1. Assuming Docker is installed, build the Docker image from the dockerfile (ignore sudo if using a Windows host in these steps).

     ```bash
     sudo docker build . -t veritex_image
     ```

-1. Create and start the docker container.
+2. Create and start the docker container.

     ```bash
     sudo docker run --name cav_veritex --rm -it veritex_image bash